 Bug fix release (e.g. Confluence 6.6.2) can contain bug fixes, stability and performance improvements.
 They may introduce minor changes to existing features, but do not include new features or high-risk changes.
 We recommend regularly upgrading to the latest bug fix release for your current version.
 These were previously referred to as ‘maintenance’ releases by some products.

-In addition to the three main release types, a feature release can also be designated an Enterprise release, which means it will receive bug fixes for a longer period of time than a standard feature release.
+In addition to the three main release types, a feature release can also be designated a Long Term Support release, which means it will receive backported critical product bug fixes and security bug fixes for a longer period of time than a standard feature release..

-Introducing Enterprise releases for Jira Software and Confluence
+Introducing Long Term Support releases for Jira Software and Confluence

-At least one feature release (e.g. 6.6) every year will be designated as an Enterprise release.
+At least one feature release (e.g. 6.6) every year will be designated as a Long Term Support release.
 Our plans will be announced at the time of the initial feature release.
 This will enable customers to start preparing for their upgrades.
-We will officially declare it as an Enterprise release at a subsequent bug fix release (e.g. 6.6.2)—this will allow further validation as you prepare to deploy in production.
+We will officially declare it as a Long Term Support release at a subsequent bug fix release (e.g. 6.6.2)—this will allow further validation as you prepare to deploy in production.

-This does not change our support window for releases, meaning an Enterprise release will be supported for the same period of time as outlined in the Atlassian Support End of Life Policy, which is 2 years.
-But it does allow our larger enterprise customers, for whom upgrades can be a significant deployment hurdle, to move to an Enterprise release and stay on it for a year or more depending on when they upgrade to it.
-For customers on Premier Support, the Enterprise releases are a replacement for “Premier Support recommended version”—there will no longer be a separate designation of releases for our Premier Support customers.
+This does not change our support window for releases, meaning a Long Term Support release will be supported for the same period of time as outlined in the Atlassian Support End of Life Policy, which is 2 years.
+But it does allow our larger enterprise customers, for whom upgrades can be a significant deployment hurdle, to move to a Long Term Support release and stay on it for a year or more depending on when they upgrade to it.
+For customers on Premier Support, the Long Term Support releases are a replacement for “Premier Support recommended version”—there will no longer be a separate designation of releases for our Premier Support customers.

-Enterprise releases will receive additional support and documentation from the Atlassian team, to make the process of upgrading easier.
-For each Enterprise release, we will include:
+Long Term Support releases will receive additional support and documentation from the Atlassian team, to make the process of upgrading easier.
+For each Long Term Support release, we will include:

 - Back-ported security bugs as defined in our security bug fix policy.

-- Any bugs that we deem critical and that we would normally fix in the next bug fix release of the product.
+- Any bugs that we deem critical and that we would normally fix in the next bug fix release of the product per our bug fixing policy.
 These will generally be issues relating to stability, data integrity, or critical performance issues with a specific focus on regressions where core product functionality breaks.

-- A combined change log from the last Enterprise release of the product so you can more easily understand what new capabilities have been introduced.
+- A combined change log from the last Long Term Support release of the product so you can more easily understand what new capabilities have been introduced.

-- Scale and performance benchmarks relative to the prior Enterprise release of the product.
+- Scale and performance benchmarks relative to the prior Long Term Support release of the product.

 It’s possible that we may not be able to back-port certain bugs due to the complexity of the fix or a significant regression impact.
 Some examples of this are library upgrades (e.g. the caching library, Hazelcast, used in Confluence or the indexing library, Lucene, used in Jira), or major architectural changes to our caching and indexing architecture.
 In addition, we will not back-port fixes that impact API or change code used by third-party apps—those changes are reserved for platform releases (e.g. 6.0).
 In cases where we cannot back-port a bug, we will provide an explanation as well as outline alternatives available to our customers.

-Additionally, we will continue to support Zero Downtime Upgrades (ZDU) for Jira Software Data Center on bug fix release upgrades (e.g. from 7.6.5 to 7.6.6), but only target ZDU for feature release upgrades from one Enterprise release to the next.
-However, even when upgrading from one Enterprise release to the next, there may be situations where, in order to make certain performance or stability improvements, we may not be able to support ZDU.
+Additionally, we will continue to support Zero Downtime Upgrades (ZDU) for Jira Software Data Center on bug fix release upgrades (e.g. from 7.6.5 to 7.6.6), but only target ZDU for feature release upgrades from one Long Term Support release to the next.
+However, even when upgrading from one Long Term Support release to the next, there may be situations where, in order to make certain performance or stability improvements, we may not be able to support ZDU.
 Our goal with ZDU is to minimize planned downtime during upgrades but any necessary performance or stability improvements will take precedence.
 We will not take breaking ZDU lightly.
 Ultimately, we want to make sure we are making the right trade-offs based on your needs.

-Finally, as part of this shift, we will also update our Security Bug Fix Policy for non-Enterprise releases of Jira Software Server and Confluence Server.
-As we move to a faster release cadence for Jira Software Server and Confluence Server, we are updating the window where we back-port critical vulnerabilities for previous feature releases that are not Enterprise releases to release dates within 6 months (this is similar to Bitbucket Server.)
-Of course, critical vulnerabilities will be back-ported to all Enterprise releases in the support window.
+Finally, as part of this shift, we will also update our Security Bug Fix Policy for non-Long Term Support releases of Jira Software Server and Confluence Server.
+As we move to a faster release cadence for Jira Software Server and Confluence Server, we are updating the window where we back-port critical vulnerabilities for previous feature releases that are not Long Term Support release to release dates within 6 months (this is similar to Bitbucket Server.)
+Of course, critical vulnerabilities will be back-ported to all Long Term Support releases in the support window.

 How can you get started?

-We are excited to announce that we plan to designate Jira Software 7.6 and Confluence 6.6 as our first Enterprise release versions.
-We are currently getting further validation for those releases so we can officially declare them as Enterprise releases in the near future.
+We are excited to announce that we plan to designate Jira Software 7.6 and Confluence 6.6 as our first Long Term Support release versions.
+We are currently getting further validation for those releases so we can officially declare them as Long Term Support releases in the near future.

 Additionally, for Jira Software, since many larger deployments are on the current Premier Support recommended version 7.2, we will continue to evaluate back-porting critical bugs in that version’s remaining support window.